Recycling Programs List

 In 1995 the Department of Public Works made staff available for sixth grade bus and walking tours of the St. Andrew's Landfill and Convenience Center Facilities.
 The physical, environmental and functional aspects of the facilities are described to the children and informational material is provided to them as they return to their respective schools or homes.
 For the safety of the children they remain in the bus when at the working face of the landfill.
 These educational tours can be used as an integral component of the Environment Education and Student Service Learning Programs.
 If you would like a tour, please contact our Solid Waste Manager at (301) 863-8400.

 As of January 1, 1994, with the approval of House Bill 1202, scrap tires are no longer permitted to be disposed of in landfills.
-Although there is a ban on the disposal, the Department continues to accept tires at the St. Andrews Landfill Facility in accordance with its Secondary Scrap Tire Collection Facility License issued by the Maryland Department of the Environment which allows the accumulation of up to 1,500 tires to be located on the premises.
-The current permit, 2008-RSC-00185 was issued on May 1, 2008 and is due for renewal by April 30, 2013.
+Although there is a ban on the disposal, The Department continues to accept tires at the St. Andrews Landfill Facility in accordance with its Secondary Scrap Tire Collection Facility License issued by the Maryland Department of the Environment which allows the accumulation of up to 1,500 tires to be located on the premises.
 Currently, the County self hauls or utilizes a licensed scrap tire hauler for scrap tires collected at the St. Andrews Landfill to a permitted scrap tire acceptance facility in the State of Maryland or Virginia for proper disposal/recycling.
-The hauling of scrap tires is authorized in accordance with a permit issued by the Maryland Department of the Environment, permit #2011-RTH-06617 which was issued on June 1, 2011 and is due for renewal on May 31, 2016.
+The hauling of scrap tires is authorized in accordance with a Scrap Tire Haulers License issued by the Maryland Department of the Environment.

 In November 2005, the County's Recycling Program, in conjunction with Valley Proteins, Inc. announced the initiation of Used Cooking Oil and Kitchen Grease Recycling at the six (6) Convenience Centers.
-The program is intended to provide residents of St. Mary’s County the ability to dispose of cooking oil and kitchen grease and provide the raw materials necessary to produce “Biodiesel”, an alternative fuel to be used in diesel powered equipment.
-Recycling used cooking oil and kitchen can prevent clogged drain pipes, disrupting the biological degradation process in septic tanks and prevent clogging drain fields.
-Please look for the green containers labeled “Waste Kitchen Grease Only”.
-Additional information about Greenlight Biofuels can be found at http://www.glbiofuels.com
+The program is intended to provide residents of St. Mary's County the ability to dispose of cooking oil and kitchen grease and provide the raw materials necessary to produce alternative fuel and petroleum displacement products (IE. "Biodiesel").
+Recycling used cooking oil and kitchen can also prevent clogged drain pipes, disrupting the biological degradation process in septic tanks and prevent clogging drain fields.

 Yard Waste, Composting & Mulching